rackspace/runway/docs/README.md

 Python packages for local testing are handled by the Pipfile/Pipfile.lock files.

-These are used to generate the requirements.txt used by RTD: `pipenv lock --requirements > requirements.txt`
+These are used to generate the requirements.txt used by RTD: `pipenv lock --requirements | sed "/-e .\/../d" > requirements.txt`

 ## runway-example.gif